This mask has a hole so you can sip your cocktail while socializing (booze not included)

 “We were thinking of doing a lip appliqué, where it would flap open and close but you’d have to touch your face.
 I was like, ‘Well that won’t work because you have to touch your mask,” says Macomber.
 “That’s when I was like, ‘Dude, we just drill a little flap, an extra layer, and you angle the straw to get in.
 So the hole is never completely open.'”

 Still, Macomber admits she is not a public health specialist, and she doesn’t claim that her mask should be the de facto for COVID-19 prevention.
 But she does feel it responds to an important niche: all of the people she saw with her own eyes, gathering on porches to drink while keeping a 6-foot distance from one another but not wearing masks.
+There’s actually a strong historical parallel in this design.
+During the 1918 Spanish Flu, many men cut holes in their masks to fit cigarettes and cigars.

 “Anything is better than nothing,” she says, before noting that her cocktail mask might supplement a more secure mask you’d wear near your grandmother or during a grocery store run.
 “Variety is the spice of life.
 If we’re going to be handling different errands . . . this is just one option for one of the variety of errands you’re needing to do.”